Meet the Fellows

 As a presidential fellow, Casey gave public talks at forums such as the MSU Biology on Tap series and local chapters of the Audubon Society.
 Casey also served as an instructor for the Careers Pathways seminar course at MSU, which provides students with a broad range of professional development opportunities, from sessions on non-academic career possibilities to best practices in science communication.

-Casey is now an assistant professor at Clemson University.
+Casey is now an assistant professor of Biological Sciences at Clemson University.

 2021 Fellows